ToastmastersLee/Docs/NDP100/UserManual/Q-NEX Networked Digital Podium NDP100 User Manual-v3.md

-   **Interface Wiring Illustration for CBX-RS223 and NMP-PANLE**:
+   **Interface Wiring Illustration for CBX-RS223 and NMP-PANEL**:

    <img src="../../NMP/UserManual/img/CBX/CBX-Interfaces-Wiring-Guide.png"  style="zoom: 25%;" />

    The diagram above illustrates the wiring sequence for connecting CBX-RS232 and NMP-PANEL.
-Each terminal on the CBX is connected to the corresponding terminal on the NMP PANLE, ensuring proper wiring the cables.
+Each terminal on the CBX is connected to the corresponding terminal on the NMP PANEL, ensuring proper wiring of the cables.